semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 * seq2seq files e.g. ``test_preds_seq2seq.txt``
 * record files e.g. ``test_preds_record.txt``

-Both file-types consist of as many lines as the dataset they are based on.
+Both file types consist of as many lines as the dataset they are based on.
 Each line is the output of the corresponding dataset line.
 The seq2seq files are an internal representation that UIE uses to produce the graph structure.
 It encodes the information extraction targets and their order.